Riddimental/Frangi-GUI/README.md

 ## Overview

+This repository contains the full implementation of **SCALR**, a machine learning–based tool developed as part of my **Laureate Thesis** in Systems and Computer Science Engineering.
+The thesis was awarded distinction for its contribution to optimizing the Frangi filter for improved perivascular space (PVS) quantification in brain MRI.

-This tool provides a user-friendly interface for processing MRI data using Frangi’s Multi-Scale Vesselness Filter.
-It allows for the segmentation of Prevascular Spaces (PVS) in MRI scans, which is essential for medical imaging analysis.
-The application supports parameter adjustments for Frangi's equation through interactive sliders and provides advanced options for fine-tuning the results.
+SCALR provides a user-friendly interface for processing MRI data using Frangi’s Multi-Scale Vesselness Filter.
+It enables accurate segmentation of PVS by predicting the optimal filtering scale based on the image’s noise level and resolution.
+The application includes interactive sliders for parameter tuning and advanced configuration options to refine the filtering process.

-For detailed information, please refer to the [full research paper](./paper/SCALR_PAPER.pdf) (PDF).
+For full context and methodology, see the [research paper](./paper/SCALR_PAPER.pdf) (PDF).

 ## Installation